Code of Ethics

 LIMITATIONS.
 Limits on the behaviors and interaction between ONAC Members, ONAC Medicine People and Indigenous Ceremonial Leaders, as well as other ONAC Members are to be made clear and agreed upon in advance of any Indigenous Native American Ceremony.

 MINORS.
-Those under 18 years old will not be admitted to ceremonies where sacred medicines are present unless all of the following requirements are fulfilled:
+Those under 18 years old will not be admitted to ceremonies where sacred medicines are present unless all the following requirements are fulfilled:

 The medicine person gives specific permission for their attendance after careful vetting of the minor child with parents present